 Additionally, Taxotere is in the testing phase for treating:

 - Bladder cancer

 - Soft tissue sarcoma

-Taxotere is administered intravenously, often in conjunction with one or more additional chemo drugs.
-In addition to cancer type, your doctor considers height, weight, general health and other co-morbid conditions to determine your dosage.
+Oncologists administer Taxotere intravenously.
+In some cases, it’s combined with other chemo drugs in a “cocktail” formulation.
+In addition to cancer type, your doctor considers height, weight, general health as well as other co-morbid conditions to determine your dosage.

 Is Taxotere Chemotherapy an Effective Cancer Treatment?

-While testing is still underway on several types of cancer (see list above), Taxotere chemotherapy is quite effective in most cases.
-A member of the taxane family, Taxotere works by slowing cell growth.
+While testing’s still underway on several different cancers (see above), Taxotere chemotherapy is usually quite effective.
+Categorized under the taxane drug family, Taxotere works by slowing cell growth.
 But since taxanes don’t discriminate between cancerous and normal cells, Taxotere destroys both while battling your cancer.
 As a result, healthy cells are often destroyed, including blood cells, stomach and bowel cells and hair follicles.

 Side Effects of Taxotere Chemotherapy

 Doctors warn patients about potential Taxotere side effects — some of which can be serious.
 Common adverse reactions include feeling weak or exhausted, nausea, constipation, vomiting, muscle pain, missed menstrual periods and temporary hair loss.
 More extreme Taxotere side effects may include: